learnforward-author is a build tool for generating HTML5 textbooks

 |Dependencies (23)||minimatch, js-yaml, monocle, async, stylus, jade, marked, clean-css, uglify-js, snockets, mkdirp, q, coffee-script, connect, faye-websocket, open, readdirp, underscore, colors, shelljs, update-notifier, optimist, autoprefixer|

 LearnForwardAuthor is a build tool for generating HTML5 textbooks.
 Application structure and functionality is heavily inspired by roots.

 Make sure you have node.js installed, then run:

 If you get permission issues you most likely have a dodgy node installation.
 You can probably circumvent it temporarily with

 LFA is a command line tool.
 For the basic help, run:

 This will automatically provision a virtual machine with all the necessary dependencies necessary to properly test the tool.
 Next, you will have to ssh into the machine:

 LFA has two separate test suites: one deals with the build tool, the other deals with the functionality and visuals of the generated textbooks.

 The build tool tests are located in

-test.coffee is also a good way to get a feel for what we expect the tool to be able to do; like compiling, moving files from one folder to the other, generating a table of contents from a particular folder structure and so on.
+test/test.coffee is a good way to get a feel for what we expect the tool to be able to do, like compiling, moving files from one folder to the other, generating a table of contents from a particular folder structure and so on.